pedmiston/mozilla-fellows/application.md

 # What do you think needs to change most immediately in scientific research?

-* Honesty and progress need to be valued more than journal names and citations.
-My strategy is to walk the walk.
+* Integrity and contribution need to be valued more than publications and citations.
-* The print journal model of articles as static needs to be replaced with a more dynamic publication that encourages updates, extensions, and replications.
+* The print journal model of articles as static snapshots needs to be replaced with a more dynamic publication that encourages updates, extensions, and replications.
 * Scientists need to pay attention to data visualization researchers, specifically when it comes to depicting uncertainty.
 * Scientists need to learn the agile philosophy as a strategy for conducting research in teams.
 * Growing a collaboration needs to be seen as more important than being ahead.
+* We could all get a little better at statistics.

 # What project in the field do you find most inspiring to further science and the web?